cal-overflow/Build-A-Blog/README.md

   </details>

-  **Note:** Writing new unit tests for the app versioning is recommended.
+  **Note:** Writing new unit tests and functionality for app versioning feedback is recommended.

 </details>